• Skip to primary navigation

 Instructions

-• Cook the noodles in a pot of boiling water for 5-7 minutes until ready.
+• Cook Noodles - place starch noodles in a pot of boiling water until ready.
 Drain and allow to cool.
 Set aside.
+Cook Lagman or Udon Noodles according to package, drain and set aside.

-• Add the carrots, peppers, garlic chives, and tomatoes to the meat in the frying pan.
-Stir fry together for about a 2 minutes, then add ¼ cup of water and simmer for about 5 minutes.
-Add 2 cloves of minced garlic, mix together and remove from heat and allow to cool.
+• Add Vegetables - mix in carrots, bell peppers and to the frying pan and fry for 2 minutes.
+Add 4 cups of water and simmer for about 5 minutes.
+Add tomatoes, garlic chives, black pepper and Chinese Vinegar and Soy Sauce.
+Mix together and remove vegetable sauce from heat and allow to cool.
+Taste and adjust if needed.

-• In a frying pan, add 1 beaten egg and fry thinly like an omellete or like a crepe.
+• Make Egg Strips - add 1 beaten egg into frying pan and fry thinly like an pancake or like a crepe.
 Remove from heat.
 Repeat with 2nd egg.
-Allow to cool and cut into thin strips.
-Cut in quarters, roll it up like a cigar and slice thinly.
+Allow to cool.
+Cut in quarters, roll it up like a cigar and slice thinly into strips.

 Tried this recipe?Mention @petersfoodadventures or tag #petersfoodadventures!